Code-Institute-Submissions/milestone-2-Interactive-Frontend/README.md

         1. The user would already be accustomed with the website layout and navigation.

-    2. As a Frequent User, I want to check to see if there are any new blog posts.
+    2. As a Frequent User, I want to check to see if there are any new blog posts or event updates.

-        1. The user would already be comfortable with the website layout and can easily click the blog link
+        1. The user would already be comfortable with the website layout and can easily click the blog link.

     3. As a Frequent User, I want to contact the developer/company for future events and any new services rendered.
         1. At the bottom of every page their is a footer which content is consistent throughout all pages.